evgeny-s/sol-meme-sniper-bot/README.md

 # Solana Pump.fun sniper bot

+### Description
+Poll the pump.fun website and check if the token is about to complete the bounding period.
+Once the bounding is finished, it swap the token and check the status and prices.
+Based on the configured strategies can book the profit (or loss).

 ### How to start

 1. Copy the ENV file and update all the ENV params